milgra/milgra.com.2022/server/resources/markdown/work/2005 - LiveJasmin.md

 We became the biggest adult streaming service in the world during my tech lead.

-WBy 2008 we used 80 percent of Hungary's international bandwidth.
+By 2008 we used 80 percent of Hungary's international bandwidth.